Carbon Neutral vs. Climate Neutral: There’s a Huge Difference, and It Matters

 Attaining carbon and climate neutrality involves increasing “soil carbon stocks through soil management techniques,”4 or in other words, creating healthy and non-invasive ways to take care of the soil (such as no-till agriculture) to reduce our carbon footprint.

-Carbon offsets offer some solutions to the problem… but only when done correctly.
+Carbon removal offsets offer some solutions to the problem… but only when done correctly.

-Carbon Offsets: A Method to Achieve Carbon Neutrality
+Carbon Removal: A Method to Achieve Carbon Neutrality (Net Zero)

 Forestry Related Offsets